|Comfortable, old fashioned house dresses.|

 Dr. Phil wrote a whole book about the topic of these kinds of people, what he calls "BAITERS - folks who are Backstabbers, Abusers, Imposters, Takers, Exploiters and Reckless," and the "Evil Eight" identifiers to help you spot them in your life.
 We just live in a different world these days and wow, was that an enlightening read.
 If today's world and the behavior of people astounds you, read this book.

 But... all of that is a topic for a whole 'nother post, now isn't it? ☺

 My Grandma Mac, who lived to be nearly 100, once told me that was how she was happy and how she had lived so long.
 "I just don't let things bother me," she once told me.
 I am still trying to learn to do that Grandma!

 Wow, was that a roundabout way to get to today's topic!
 Clearly I had a few things to get off my chest.
-Anywhoooo.... today, I am talking about house dresses.
+Anywhoooo.... today, I am talking about house dresses, or if you'd rather, adult sundresses.
 Grandma dresses.
 I have taken to wearing, and loving wearing, simple house dresses.